-Strengthening Partnerships: Community School Assessment Checklist - This resource is an interactive tool for schools and communities to evaluate their partnerships (CCS).
+Strengthening Partnerships: Community School Assessment Checklist - An interactive tool for schools and communities to evaluate their partnerships (CCS).

-Community Schools: Promoting Student Success, a Rationale and Results Framework - A framework explaining the necessity to expand community schools for student success, which also defines some community school goals (CCS).
+Community Schools: Promoting Student Success, a Rationale and Results Framework - A framework to expand community schools for student success (CCS).

 Partnership Effectiveness Continuum - A tool for assessing and developing successful partnerships and relationships (Wallace Foundation).